gerner/stellarpunk/README.md

 - [ ] agents deciding to exit a market and enter a new one
 - [x] optimize price setting to maximize profit
 - [x] figuring out roughly correct scales for number of each producer
-- [ ] adding/removing agents
+- [x] adding/removing agents

 ## Character Dynamics

 - [x] character framework hooked into each ships, stations, etc.
+- [ ] characters have jobs
+- [ ] lots of characters including those that aren't ship/station operators
 - [ ] basic character relationship framework
 - [ ] basic/short-term missions and employment
-- [ ] long-term subordinate/employment system, including independent balance and depdendent budget
+- [ ] long-term subordinate/employment system, including independent balance
+      and depdendent budget
 - [ ] basic background, attributes/traits, overall goals
 - [ ] character motivation/agenda setting/AI
 - [ ] factions/political organizations
 - [ ] experiment with character death and taking over some other character (including suggesting a character to take over)

 ## Other Stuff